What Is Encryption and How Does It Work?

 The Advanced Encryption Standard is a symmetric block cipher and a subset of the Rijndael cipher.

-This method of symmetric encryption was chosen by the U.S. National Institute of Standards and Technology as the top security encryption standard.
+The U.S. National Institute of Standards and Technology chose this method of symmetric encryption as the top security encryption standard.
 The U.S. government therefore adopted the AES, which is now used on a worldwide scale to protect classified information and encrypt sensitive data in software and hardware.

 The AES uses three different block ciphers: